 DOCUMENTING MY OWN STORY...

-The need to document my own life has been a driving force in my own life for as far back as I can remember.
+The need to document my life has been a driving force for as long as I can remember.

 I moved from the UK to California when I was seven years old.
 I took up journaling shortly thereafter.
 I remember scribbling furiously into my diary almost on the daily.
 I used to keep shoe boxes filled with notes from friends, greeting cards, pieces of paper from school events, and pages of stories I dreamed up on the playground.
 Looking back now, I see that this need as a young child to create some kind of a story for myself, was perhaps my way of dealing with the huge change of moving from one country to another and leaving my life as I knew it.
 Gone were the family gatherings for the holidays and the trips to Granny’s house.
 We were starting over.
 Planting new roots.
 By writing down little details about my new life, I was starting the new story of me.